16EAGLE/getSpatialData/README.md

 #### Sentinel query, preview and download

-The following code represents a working chain for querying, filtering, previewing and downloading Sentinel-2 data within R. The procedure can be done for Sentinel-1, Sentinel-2 or Sentinel-3.
+The following code represents a working chain for querying, filtering, previewing and downloading Sentinel-2 data within R. The procedure can be done for Sentinel-1, Sentinel-2, Sentinel-3 or Sentinel-5P.
+The workflow for dealing with MODIS and Landsat data using `getSpatialData` is very similar.
+See the <a href="http://jxsw.de/getSpatialData/reference/index.html">function reference</a> for detailed examples.

 ```R
 ## Load packages